Gudjonsson Suggestibility Scale: Method

+The GSS involves reading a short story to the subject, followed by a general recall activity, a test, and a retest.
+It begins with a short story being read to the subject.
 The subject is instructed to listen carefully to the story being read to them because they will have to report what they remember afterward.
 After the researcher reads the story aloud to the participant, the subject is asked to engage in free recall in which they report everything remembered of what was just read.
-To make the assessment more difficult, subjects may be asked to report these facts after 50 minutes in addition to immediately following the story.
+Subjects may be asked to report these facts after a delay in addition to immediately following the story.
 This part of the assessment is scored based on how many facts the subject recalls correctly.